sudharsans91/thoughtworks-test/README.md

 ##########################################################

 MediaWiki Docker image in our Docker Hub account, we can deploy it to our existing AKS cluster by creating a Kubernetes deployment and service.
-Here's how to do it:

-Step 1: Authenticate with Docker Hub
+**Step 1: Authenticate with Docker Hub**

 Before we can deploy the Docker image from our Docker Hub account, we need to authenticate with Docker Hub on our AKS cluster. we can use Kubernetes secrets to store our Docker Hub credentials securely.

 Create a Docker Hub secret:

-Step 2: Create a Kubernetes Deployment
+**Step 2: Create a Kubernetes Deployment**

 Create a Kubernetes deployment YAML file for our MediaWiki application.
 Replace our-image-name with the name of our MediaWiki Docker image on Docker Hub.